 Soooo typical 80’s this interior.
 Overall good seats, clean carpets and straight headline.
 A minimum wear & tear for a car this age.
 Clearly the low mileage is also reflected in the interior.
 The pictures speaks for itself.
 Everything is working in its Veglia dashboard which includes oil temperature and – pressure gauges.
 Yes, it’s the typical Fiat 70s/80s used plastics but when driving no irritating noises of moving/ cracking parts.
 It actually feels very solid.
 The boot is also clean and well maintained.

 What an exciting drive!
 Great weight/ power ratio and an engine which performs on high rpm.
 When cold, the engine starts easy and runs very nice on idle.
 The 5 speed ZF gearbox functions very well with limited wear in running through the gears.
 Clutch good.
 When warm the engine performs very well with good pick up on power.
 A true high rpm engine with that typical Fiat sound which puts a smile on your face when driving.
 Very good oil pressure.
 We have serviced the car fully with new belts, bearings, thermostat, waterpump, many sensors, fluids and most important good mechanical experience setting up the carbs.

 People experienced with Ritmo Abarth’s know how hard it is to find a good and standard example and will value this example.

-This original Fiat Ritmo Abarth 130 TC is ready to be enjoyed for 14.900 Euro and comes with extensive paperwork/ reports from previous owners.
+This original Fiat Ritmo Abarth 130 TC is ready to be enjoyed for 12.900 Euro and comes with extensive paperwork/ reports from previous owners.
 Italian registration and orginal documents included.
 We work with fixed pricing only.
 This to increase transparency and clarity.